 The changing of the seasons brings a new list of home maintenance tasks.
 As we near the end of summer, a little bit of cleaning and some minor repairs around the house will go a long way.
-Prepare for the upcoming cooler temps and winter weather by following this ultimate end-of-summer home checklist:
+Prepare for the upcoming cooler temps and winter weather by following this HVAC Tips for Summer checklist.

 Debris left in your gutters can cause big problems during the fall and winter seasons.
 Removing any brambles, seeds and leaves that have built up over the summer will unsure that you won’t have to worry about falling icicles over the winter months.
 Consider running a hose through your gutters and/or installing gutter guards to prevent debris from clogging them in the future.

 Make sure there are no window gaps where hot or cold air could escape.
 Properly-sealed windows are the best thing you can do to keep your home both energy efficient and warm.
 Use your hand and feel around each window.
 (You shouldn’t feel a draft anywhere.)
 If you do feel a draft, perform minor caulking repairs, as needed.
 If sealing these gaps isn’t enough, you may have to consider replacing your windows before it gets too cold.
 Our goto expert is Ryan Lee at McComb Pella Windows.

 Finally, make sure every window has a strong screen in place to protect your windows during storms.